weluse/hyperagent/_includes/README.md

 });
 ```

-Using the `url()` accessor, you can get the absolute of the resource you are
+Using the `url()` accessor, you can get the absolute URL of the resource you are
 accessing:

 ```javascript